What to choose: the euro or the Swiss franc?

-Over the course of several decades, we have already become accustomed to not trusting the national currency, the exchange rate of which has dropped several times in relation to the main world currencies.
+Over the past few decades, we have become accustomed to mistrusting the national currency, whose exchange rate has fallen several times in relation to major world currencies.

-Therefore, the majority of the population prefers to store money in currencies such as the American dollar, euro or Swiss franc.
+Therefore, the majority of the population prefers to keep money in currencies such as the US dollar, euro or Swiss franc.

-The first two monetary units are the most popular, but after the start of the crisis and their strong fall, many people are thinking about saving in Swiss francs.
+The first two currencies are the most popular, but after the onset of the crisis and their sharp decline, many people are thinking about saving in Swiss francs.

-Moreover, due to decreased confidence in the US dollar, most investors today choose between the euro and the Swiss franc.
+Moreover, due to the decline in confidence in the US dollar, most investors today are choosing between the euro and the Swiss franc.

 It is clear that a reasonable question arises here: Which is better, the euro or the Swiss franc?